bradwestness/bradwestness.github.io/_posts/2024/2024-01-05-dynamically-compiling-protobuf.md

     var syntaxTrees = new List<SyntaxTree>();
     var hashes = new HashSet<string>();

-    // add all the generated C# files to the compilation foreach (var file in Directory.EnumerateFiles(outputDirectory, "*.cs", SearchOption.AllDirectories)) {
+    // Add all the generated C# files to the compilation foreach (var file in Directory.EnumerateFiles(outputDirectory, "*.cs", SearchOption.AllDirectories)) {
         var source = await File.ReadAllTextAsync(file, cancellationToken);

-        // if the directory contained multiple copies of the same protobuf,
+        // If the directory contained multiple copies of the same protobuf,
         // (e.g. if it was referenced from multiple places in the schema hierarchy)
         // we only want to add each unique .cs class to our assembly once,
         // or we'll get compilation errors due to conflicting type names